 - Continuing to position ourselves to better understand and invest in the renewable energy sector through our wholly owned subsidiary, Power Energy. - Implementing building efficiency projects to maintain our Building Owners and Managers Association (BOMA) certification.
-In 2013, we invested in building and technology retrofits, enabling us to reduce our electricity and natural gas consumption by 35% since 2011. - Stepping up our commitment to disclose information on our energy and carbon management performance, through our annual report, website and stakeholder engagement.
+In 2014, we invested in building and technology retrofits, enabling us to reduce our electricity and natural gas consumption by 29% since 2011, far exceeding our target of a 5% reduction by 2015. - Stepping up our commitment to disclose information on energy and carbon management through a recently launched CSR microsite.